tequreq/security/wifi.md

 ## Notes

 Depending how long you have hcxpcaptool running, you may obtain multiple differing hashes for a single targeted AP.
 This is because it will keep sending messages and the slight modifications are due to the replay counter and nonce changes in each subsequent submission.
-The different hashes will all crack to the same password at the end of the day.
+This prevents replay attacks using the hash.
+However, the different hashes will all crack to the same PSK at the end of the day.

 ## More Info / References